 Murder in Eden

-Everyone in Haverhill, Vermont thought that the Hayward family were the living version of a Norman Rockwell painting, that is until George Hayward (Graham Abbey) reportedly strangled his wife Alice (Sonya Salomaa) before turning a gun on himself leaving their daughter Kate (Samantha Munro) an orphan.
-As Detective Catherine Benincasa (Anna Gunn) starts investigating she shocked to learn that Alice had kicked George out for physically abusing her having only just let him move back.
-But she is doubly shocked when her best friend hinted about Alice's friendship with Pastor Steven Drew (John Stamos) was more than pastoral.
-It causes Catherine to make Drew her top suspect especially when Drew exhibits some strange behaviour.
+Everyone in Haverhill, Vermont thought that the Hayward family were the living version of a Norman Rockwell painting, that is until George Hayward (Graham Abbey) reportedly strangled his wife Alice (Sonya Salomaa - Broken Trust) before turning a gun on himself leaving their daughter Kate (Samantha Munro) an orphan.
+As Detective Catherine Benincasa (Anna Gunn - Twelve Mile Road) starts investigating she is shocked to learn that Alice had kicked George out for physically abusing her having only just let him move back home.
+But she is doubly shocked when her best friend suggests that Alice's friendship with Pastor Steven Drew (John Stamos - The Two Mr. Kissels) was more than pastoral.
+It causes Catherine to place that pastor at the top of her suspect's list especially when he exhibits some strange behaviour.

 What this all boils down to is that "Secrets of Eden" is a solid and typical made for TV thriller, the sort of movie with a good looking cast which makes it easy on the eye.
 For those who have watched their fair share of made for TV thrillers the mystery is sadly not there but it is still sort of entertaining.